swoook/FinNER/examples/03_korean_ner_datasets/README.md

 ## Postposition

-- The Naver NER doesn't exclude 조사 (postposition) from the tags
+- The NAVER x Changwon NER doesn't exclude 조사 (postposition) from the tags
 - E.g.,

 ``` txt